-Philippe Velez McIntyre was born in Paris and grew up in Colombia and the United States.
-In the beginning of the eighties he moved back to Europe where he has been living as a freelance photographer and social activist, first in Madrid and then in Paris.
+Philippe Velez McIntyre , is a freelance photographer and social entrepreneur.
+Born in Paris, he grew up in Colombia and the United States.
+In the beginning of the eighties he moved back to Europe, first in Madrid and then in Paris.
 Since the early nineties he lives and works in Amsterdam.

-All Photographs © Philippe Velez McIntyre, Philippe McIntyre, except when otherwise mentioned.
+All Photographs and Publications © Philippe Velez McIntyre, © Philippe McIntyre, except when otherwise mentioned.

 “We found that trees could communicate, over the air and through their root.

 Common sense hooted us down.
 We found that trees take care of each other.

 Collective science dismissed the idea.
 Outsiders discovered how seeds remember the seasons of their childhood and set buds accordingly.
 Outsiders discovered that trees sense the presence of other nearby life.
 That a tree learns to save water.
 That trees feed their young and synchronize their masts and bank resources and warn kin and send out signals to wasps to come and save them from attacks.
 Here’s a little outsider information , and you can wait for it to be confirmed.
 A forest knows things.
 They wire themselves up underground.
 There are brains down there , ones our own brains aren’t shaped to see.
 Root plasticity, solving problems and making decisions.
 Fungal synapses .
 What else do you want to call it?
 Link enough trees together and a forest grows aware.”

 Richard powers, The overstory